btcid/indodax-official-api-docs/Private-RestAPI.md

 ```

 #### Create Voucher Endpoints
 This method used to generate Indodax voucher programmatically.
-To be able to use this method you need to be a partner and sign official aggreement between you and Indodax.
+To be able to use this method you need to be a partner and sign official agreement between you and Indodax.

 Request Body